 THIS DATE IN HISTORY: Oct.
 1

-1999: The Edmonton Oilers raise Wayne Gretzky's No. 99 to the rafters at Skyreach Centre prior to their season-opening 1-1 tie against the New York Rangers.
+1999: The Edmonton Oilers raise Wayne Gretzky's No. 99 to the rafters at Skyreach Centre before their season-opening 1-1 tie against the New York Rangers.

-Gretzky said he accepted his retirement decision the moment he announced it in the final week of the 1998-99 season; he played his final NHL game on April 18, 1999 with the Rangers.
+Gretzky says he accepted his retirement decision the moment he announced it in the final week of the 1998-99 season; he played his final NHL game on April 18, 1999 with the Rangers.

-"The fact I can't do it [play hockey], it kills me," he said, "but I've got peace of mind because it was time to move on.
+"The fact I can't do it, it kills me," he says of continuing to play, "but I've got peace of mind because it was time to move on.

 "When I saw that banner go up, there was no turning back."

-1960: Rangers forward Andy Hebenton makes the only All-Star Game appearance of his NHL career one to remember by scoring the first shorthanded, game-winning goal in all-star history.
-The goal gives the all-stars a 2-1 victory against the Stanley Cup-champion Montreal Canadiens.
+1960: Rangers forward Andy Hebenton scores the first shorthanded, game-winning goal in the history of the NHL All-Star Game.
+The goal gives the All-Stars a 2-1 victory against the Stanley Cup-champion Montreal Canadiens.

-1991: The Pittsburgh Penguins name Scotty Bowman as their interim coach.
-Bowman steps in for Bob Johnson, who's seriously ill and dies on Nov.
-26. He goes on to lead the Penguins to the Stanley Cup for the second straight season.
+1991: The Pittsburgh Penguins name Scotty Bowman coach.
+Bowman steps in for Bob Johnson, who is ill and dies on Nov.
+26. Bowman goes on to lead the Penguins to the Stanley Cup for the second straight season.

-1997: Lindy Ruff is a winner in his NHL coaching debut when the Buffalo Sabres defeated the St. Louis Blues 3-1.
+1997: Lindy Ruff is a winner in his NHL coaching debut when the Buffalo Sabres defeat the St. Louis Blues 3-1.

 1999: Daniel Alfredsson is named captain of the Ottawa Senators, a position he holds for the next 14 years until signing as a free agent with the Detroit Red Wings.